gameticharles/advance_math/README.md

   - From the matrix, row and columns of the matrix are iterables and also iterate on every element.
   - Eigen values and vectors.
 - Supports vectors, complex numbers and complex vectors with most of the basic functionalities and operations.
+- Supports math expressions with context and functions.

 ## Todo